Version 5.1, 13 April 2023

 GP Online Consultation Service Privacy Notice

-Platform Services (NHS App just acts as a platform allowing you access the service, but the NHS App has no role in the service)
+Platform Services (NHS App allows you to access the service, but the service is provided outside the NHS App)

-Please see the privacy policies and terms and conditions listed for more details of how these services work, terms applicable to your use and how these services use your data.
+Please see the terms and conditions and privacy policies listed for more details of how these services work, terms applicable to your use and how these services use your data.

 |Symptom check (not Isle of Man)